 LUUM was created as “The Architect’s Textile” line.
 Starting from scratch at the fiber level, we use tectonic building structures to guide us in creating the weave drafts and structures.
 Our textures are rooted in the concept, bringing building facades inside to interior materials.
 LUUM patterns are inherently structural, never stylized or applied.
 They allow furniture to be structures of architecture, creating a continuum throughout the building from exterior to interior.
-95% Of all fibers and products used in the LUUM collection are environmentally friendly and RED Label free.
+75% of products contain recycled or renewable fibers.

 Learn more about Luum Textiles and view all Collections here